AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-dataset-lookup.md

 When using the Analytics source connector, some standard lookup datasets are automatically applied at report time.
 For more information, see [Add standard lookups to your datasets](/help/connections/standard-lookups.md).

-In order to classify data in Customer Journey Analytics when using the Experience Platform Web SDK, you need to create an XDM schema and a lookup dataset for each dimension that contains data that you want to classify.
+In order to classify data in Customer Journey Analytics when using the Experience Platform Web SDK, you need to create a custom schema and a lookup dataset for each dimension that contains data that you want to classify.

-## Create an XDM schema to use with the lookup dataset
+## Create a custom schema to use with the lookup dataset

-Create a new XDM schema for each dimension that contains data that you want to classify in Customer Journey Analytics.
+Create a new custom schema for each dimension that contains data that you want to classify in Customer Journey Analytics.
 When you create the lookup dataset in a later step, it will reference this schema.

 Repeat this process for each dimension that contains data that you want to classify.